Privacy Policy

 In the case of sensitive information in relation to standardised patients the AMC will also comply with any applicable state or territory health records legislation.

-Only the following are given access to personal information collected by the AMC and, in the case of IMGs, examination performance and results held by the AMC:
+Only the following are given access to personal information collected by the AMC and, in the case of IMGs, qualifications data, examination performance and results held by the AMC:

 In Australia

-1. staff of the AMC where access to the personal information is necessary to allow the AMC staff to carry out their duties.
-For example, human resources staff may have access to employment records, and travel organisers may have access to travel preferences;
+a. staff of the AMC where access to the personal information is necessary to allow the AMC staff to carry out their duties.
+For example, human resources staff may have access to employment records, and travel organisers may have access to travel preferences

-2. technical specialists or consultants engaged by the AMC are given access only to personal information necessary to allow them to undertake the functions for which they were engaged;
+b. technical specialists or consultants engaged by the AMC are given access only to personal information necessary to allow them to undertake the functions for which they were engaged

-3. members of the accreditation or specialist recognition team in relation to which the information was provided;
+c. members of the accreditation or specialist recognition team in relation to which the information was provided

-4. staff of the AMC involved in accreditation;
+d. staff of the AMC involved in accreditation

-6. staff of the AMC involved in the processing of AMC examinations and results, appeals, and applications for specialist assessment pathways;
+f. staff of the AMC involved in the processing of AMC examinations and results, appeals, and applications for specialist assessment pathways

-7. technical specialists engaged by the AMC involved in the processing of AMC examinations and results, appeals, and applications for specialist assessment pathways;
+g. technical specialists engaged by the AMC involved in the processing of AMC examinations and results, appeals, and applications for specialist assessment pathways

-8. AMC examiners involved in the conduct of AMC examinations and appeals;
+h.
+AMC examiners involved in the conduct of AMC examinations and appeals

-9. researchers involved in specific research projects approved by the AMC;
+i. researchers involved in specific research projects approved by the AMC

-10. staff of the Australian Health Practitioner Regulation Agency and the Medical Board of Australia in relation to the registration of individual doctors.
-(Note that as the AMC undertakes its functions as an accreditation authority for the purpose of the Health Practitioner Regulation National Law, the AMC may be required to provide personal information about candidates to the Medical Board of Australia and the Australian Health Practitioner Regulation Agency.
-Generally this is done on request from one of those bodies, but occasionally it may be done on the AMC’s initiative if considered necessary for the proper administration of the Health Practitioner Regulation National Law.);
+j. staff of Ahpra and specialist colleges in relation to the registration of individual doctors.
+Usually this is done via the candidate portal, but from time to time the AMC may provide specific personal information about candidates to Ahpra or specialist colleges.
+Generally, this is done on request from one of those bodies, but occasionally it may be done on the AMC’s initiative if considered necessary for the proper administration of the Health Practitioner Regulation National Law. )

-11. staff of training institutions involved in workplace-based assessment; and
+k. staff of training institutions involved in workplace based assessment, and

 Overseas

-1. staff of ECFMG (in the United States of America) or other organisations used to confirm the accuracy of claimed qualifications;
+a. staff of ECFMG (in the USA) or other organisations used to confirm the accuracy of claimed qualifications

-2. staff of Pearson VUE (in the United States of America) which conducts online IMG MCQ assessment and may be involved in scheduling clinical examinations at the National Test Centre (NTC); and
+b. staff of Pearson VUE (in the USA) which conducts online IMG MCQ assessment (NTC), and

 Where personal information is given by the AMC to the overseas entities identified above, the AMC is reasonably satisfied that the overseas recipient is subject to a law or binding scheme which protects the personal information in a way which is at least substantially similar to the Privacy Act, and there are mechanisms that the IMG can access to take action, if necessary, to enforce that protection (see Australian Privacy Principle 8).